HenrikBengtsson/future.BatchJobs/README.md

 ```
 In this case expression `a` will be processed by the `multicore-2` backend, expression `c` by the `cluster` backend, and expression `c` by the default backend.

-Backend specifications can also be used in nested asynchroneous evaluations:
+Backend specifications can also be used in nested asynchronous evaluations:
 ```r
 backend("cluster")
 a %<=% { Sys.sleep(7); runif(1) }